-4.1 Default
+4.1 DEFAULT

-Respondent is in default if Respondent fails to:
+Respondent is in default if Respondent:

 - a.
-Acknowledge Fails to acknowledge receipt of a Notice of Investigation pursuant to Article 1.1; - b.
-File Indicates a clear intention not to participate or to cease participation in CFP Board's investigation; - c.
+Fails to acknowledge receipt of a Notice of Investigation pursuant to Article 1.1; - b.
+Indicates a clear intention not to participate or to cease participation in CFP Board's investigation; - c.
 Fails to cure a Notice of Failure to Cooperate in accordance with Article 1.3.d; - d.
-Fails to file a Petition for Reinstatement After Interim Suspension in accordance with Article 2.5.d; - b.e.
-Fails to file an Answer in accordance with Article Articles 3.2 or 3.4; - c.
-Provide proof of compliance after an Interim Suspension Order in accordance with Article 2.3, written evidence after a Public Censure, Temporary Bar, or Permanent Bar in accordance with Article 11.2, or a statement and written evidence after an Order of Suspension in accordance with Article 11.3; or - d.
-Pay the fees that CFP Board assesses pursuant to Article 17.4, except in cases where CFP Board Counsel has granted a waiver due to financial hardship. - 4.2 Administrative Order of Suspension, Revocation, or Bar - f.
+Fails to file a Petition for Reinstatement After Interim Suspension in accordance with Article 2.5.b; - e.
+Fails to file an Answer in accordance with Articles 3.2 or 3.4; - f.
 Fails to satisfy the requirements of Article 11.2 (Notice to Respondent's Firm(s) and Clients Required after Public Sanction); - g.
 Fails to satisfy the requirements of Article 11.3 (Prohibition Against Use of CFP Board Certification Marks By a Respondent Who is Subject to a Suspension, Interim Suspension, Administrative Suspension, Revocation, Administrative Revocation, Temporary Bar, Administrative Temporary Bar, Permanent Bar, or Administrative Permanent Bar); or - h.
-Fails to comply with the terms of an Order issued by Enforcement Counsel, DEC Counsel, the DEC or a Hearing Panel, or the Appeals Commission. - 4.2 Order of Administrative Suspension, Administrative Revocation, or Administrative Bar - a.
-If Respondent is in default, then, based upon CFP BoardEnforcement Counsel's determination of the seriousness, scope, and harmfulness of the allegations, CFP BoardEnforcement Counsel mustmay file and deliver to Respondent:
+Fails to comply with the terms of an Order issued by Enforcement Counsel, DEC Counsel, the DEC or a Hearing Panel, or the Appeals Commission.